appikonda/aaan/README.md

 - Has some content
 - Ability to update email address
-- This is a terrifically fantastically mind blowing project!
+- This is a terrific project!

 ## LICENSE